subins2000/lobby-school-election/README.md

 When a voter visits the election page, which division should be seen selected ?

+### disable-class-div-change

+By default the student can choose the class and division.
+You can prevent theme from doing so by enabling this option.

+`1` to prevent students from choosing the class and division.

+`0` to allow students from choosing the class and division.

 ## Bethany

 Don't mind this if you are not from Bethany

 1) Make Squid pass username with URL requests

 2) Make Database with table in tables.sql file

 3) Run install.sh to change permissions